guardian/consent-management-platform/monitoring/README.md

 `brew reinstall --cask chromium --no-quarantine`

+You also need to set the environment variable `export IS_LOCAL=true`.

-With Chromium installed, you should be able to use `yarn test`.
+With Chromium installed and the environment variable set, you should be able to use `yarn test`.

 ## Chromium CI Quirk